 Lastly, our results need to be evaluated in the light of Paramecium-specific life cycle.
 In Paramecium, there is almost no exchange of cytoplasm during conjugation (Koizumi and Kobayashi 1989; Meyer and Garnier 2002).
-Thus it appears that both parents pass on their mitochondria to their respective offspring, without exchange or degradation of mitochondrial genomes.
-In addition, mitochondria double before binary fission (Perasso and Beisson 1978) and a distributed randomly across the daughter cells.(Adoutte and Beisson 1972; Adoutte, et al. 1979)(Adoutte and Doussiere 1978) Thus, mitochondria do not appear to undergo bottlenecks during any stage of the life cycle in Paramecium, and experience no associated reduction in effective population size.
+Thus, it appears that both parents pass on their mitochondria to their respective offspring, without exchange or degradation of mitochondrial genomes.
+In addition, mitochondria double before binary fission (Perasso and Beisson 1978) and appear to be distributed randomly across the daughter cells.
+Evidence of the latter comes from experiments where Paramecium aurelia cells were injected with two different mitochondrial genotypes, and were proliferated in non-selective media.
+Paramecium cell were observed to maintain the two populations stably if the two mitochondrial genotypes were equally fit when present as pure populations in cells (Adoutte and Beisson 1972; Adoutte, et al. 1979).
+On the other hand, if one of the genotypes was less fit than the other, it would be lost, with the time of loss being proportional to the fitness difference (Adoutte and Doussiere 1978).
+These studies provide indirect evidence for equal and random distribution of mitochondria in the two daughter cells.
+Thus, mitochondria do not appear to undergo bottlenecks during any stage of the life cycle in Paramecium, and experience no associated reduction in effective population size.
 On the other hand, Paramecium species frequently undergo asexual reproduction, thereby reducing the nuclear effective population size.
 Therefore, effective population sizes of mitochondrial and nuclear genomes may be more similar in Paramecium than in many other organisms.
 Due to the combination of sexual and asexual reproduction, under equilibrium conditions, expected heterozygosity in the nucleus would take values between 4Nen - 2Nen.
 Similarly, in the mitochondria, expected hetrozygosity would be ~2Nem.
 Assuming that the ratio of divergence at silent sites can be used as a proxy for the ratio of mutation rate between the two compartments, it is possible to approximately estimate the ratio of effective population sizes of the two compartments as Ne(m)/Ne(n) = y (m/n)/(dm/dn), where y would be some number between 1 and 2.
 For P. tetraurelia, for which we have relatively closer outgroup species and thus more reliable divergence estimates, our estimated range of Ne(m)/Ne(n) is 0.94 – 1.88.
 Although underestimation of neutral divergence in the mitochondria relative to the nucleus could skew our inference slightly, the above calculation suggests that effective population sizes of mitochondria may be similar or, larger than that of the nucleus in Paramecium.

 We therefore conclude that our finding of similar or stronger efficacy of selection in the mitochondria relative to the nucleus in Paramecium may lie within theoretical expectations given Paramecium’s unique life cycle and mode of mitochondrial transmission.
 A better understanding of the Paramecium life cycle in the wild might help build more appropriate null expectations in the future.
 Our results suggest the possibility that unicellular eukaryotes in general may have larger mitochondrial than nuclear effective population sizes and more efficacious purifying selection in the mitochondria might be more common than believed.